Carl Giles: Influences

 Giles cited his influences as Bruce Bairnsfather and Graham Laidler ("Pont"), and he himself influenced the style of the newspaper cartoonists "JAK" and "Mac".
-Giles' cartoon 'Back to School Week' of 13 January 1953 inspired Leo Baxendale to create the 'Bash Street Kids' for The Beano comic.
+Giles' cartoon 'Back to School Week' of 13 January 1953 inspired Leo Baxendale to create the "Bash Street Kids" for the Beano comic.

-In April 2000, he was voted 'Britain's Favourite Cartoonist of the 20th Century'.
+In April 2000, he was voted "Britain's Favourite Cartoonist of the 20th Century" by visitors to The Cartoon Museum between February and April 2000, also coming second (to Ronald Searle) in a poll amongst cartoonists.

 Tributes

-In 1993 a bronze statue depicting Grandma looking up at the window of the studio in Ipswich, England where he used to work was unveiled by Warren Mitchell.
+In 1993 a bronze statue depicting Grandma looking up at the window of the studio in Ipswich where he used to work was unveiled by Warren Mitchell.
 Giles, who was by this time using a wheelchair, was present at the unveiling.

-He lived in Witnesham and supported Ipswich Town F.C..
-Giles' grave is located in the churchyard of Tuddenham St Martin, Suffolk.
+He lived in Witnesham and supported Ipswich Town (as shown by cartoons where Grandma is wearing an Ipswich Town scarf).